open-contracting/standard/docs/schema/reference.md

 ### Parties

-Each of the organizations referenced in a release must be included in the parties section.
+Each of the organizations referenced in a release must be included in the `parties` array, using the `Organization` subschema.

 ```{versionadded} 1.1
 In OCDS 1.0, the details (address, contact point, etc.) of the organizations involved in a contracting process were repeated across many fields (`tenderers`, `suppliers`, etc.).
 In OCDS 1.1, these details are instead collected under a top-level `parties` array, with the other fields referencing entries in this array, using [organization references](#organizationreference).
 This reduces repetition and supports publication of information about additional organizations: for example, multiple buyers.